DiscoBBQ/MeTube/technical_report.md

 1. Confirm you are using MeTube as a Visitor (Not signed in)
 2. Confirm that the "Upload" button does not exist in the navigation
-3. Confirm that `/media/new` redirects to the signin page
+3. Confirm that `/media/new` redirects to the Sign In page
 4. Sign into MeTube and click "Upload"
 5. Fill out the form, making sure to choose a valid image file that is less than 20 MB in size
 6. Click "Upload Media"